 While it is very rare, it is possible for someone with celiac disease to have negative antibody test results.
 If your tests were negative, but you continue to experience symptoms, consult your physician and undergo further medical evaluation.

 If you are currently on a gluten-free diet, your physician may recommend a gluten challenge to allow antibodies to build in your bloodstream prior to testing.
-Recommendations range from eating 1/2 slice of bread or a cracker daily for 12 weeks to eating 3 grams of gluten for 2 weeks.
+The recommended gluten intake for the gluten challenge is two slices of wheat-based bread for 6-8 weeks.
 A gluten challenge should only be supervised by a physician trained in celiac disease, who can move you immediately to a biopsy if your symptoms are severe.
 Never undertake a gluten challenge when pregnant.

 People with celiac disease carry one or both of the HLA DQ2 and DQ8 genes, but so does up to 25-30% of the general population.
 Carrying HLA DQ2 and/or DQ8 is not a diagnosis of celiac disease nor does it mean you will ever develop celiac disease.
 However, if you carry HLA DQ2 and/or DQ8, your risk of developing celiac disease is 3% instead of the general population risk of 1%.